DHermoso/DHermoso/README.md

-- 👋 Hi, I’m David Hermoso from Everis Company
+- 👋 Hi, I’m David Hermoso from NTTData Company
 - 👀 I’m interested in ...
 - 🌱 I am currently learning from everything and everyone